P0175 Code Explained (System Too Rich Bank 2)

 What does P0175 mean?

-It means the engine computer thinks bank 2 is running too rich, which usually means too much fuel or not enough air in the mixture.
+It means the engine computer thinks bank 2 is running too rich, which normally points to too much fuel or not enough air in the mixture.

 Is P0175 serious?